Starlink Review 2026 (UK & US)

 -

-Tiered Speeds Finally, there are options for lighter users.
-If you only need 100 Mbps, you do not have to pay for the full bandwidth Starlink can deliver.
+Tiered Speeds There are clearer options for lighter users.
+If you only need around 100 Mbps, you do not always have to pay for the maximum Starlink can deliver at that address.

 -